iav2014/computer_vision/README.md

 The model trained is valid for video recog too.

+[blurStreaming.js]

+This code use a face classifier to detect face and blur face and send image using socket.io to html canvas in real time.

+[personOfInterestStreaming.js]

+This code using RNN to recognice training face id, and send the result using socket.io to html canvas in realtime.

+[lbpm,eugen,ficher]
+Different methods to train & recognice faceID.

+[objectTracking]

+Different examples to detect ball, guns, gesture control,advertising recognition in video and cam.

 Thanks to Alex Gasco Perez for his contribution

 (c) Nacho Ariza - 12/2018